Kidaari: Production

 Sasikumar began work on the film directed by Prasath Murugesan during March 2016 in Chennai.
-Sasikumar attained the title Kidaari from Samuthirakani, who had previously registered the title when making Kitna.
-The film was shot briskly over the month of May 2016, lasting 62 days in total, with the makers announcing that the film was entering its final phase during June 2016.
+Sasikumar attained the title Kidaari from Samuthirakani, who had previously registered the title.
+Filming ended in July 2016, after 62 working days.

 Soundtrack

 Darbuka Siva composed the soundtrack.
 One of the songs, "Vandiyila Nellu Varum", was earlier featured in the debut album of La Pongal, a musical project founded by Siva.
 The audio rights were bought by Think Music.

 Reception

 Baradwaj Rangan wrote in The Hindu, "This murder mystery needed more than flavour.
 It needed focus."
+Anupama Subramanian of Deccan Chronicle wrote, "Though most of the scenes are contrived, Kidaari still is an interesting film that uses a narrator to drive the viewer and the scenes".
+M. Suganth of The Times of India wrote, "The film manages to be engaging enough, with Murugesan nicely introducing humour (one old character who makes empty boasts is a scene-stealer) into the violent scenes.
+It is only in the final denouement that the film resorts to cliché".
+Karthik Keramalu of News18 wrote, "Kidaari is something all the members of the film can be proud of", lauding the casting and calling the film a "fine example of a dog-eat-dog world".